DPassarelli/6-mils/docs/OrderRequest.md

 | `postalCode` | {String?} | The postal (zip) code. |
 | `countryName` | {String?} | The name of the country. |

 **The unique identifier is a value that is determined between the buyer and supplier.
-If used, the supplier should specify whether any of the other fields are required.**
+If used, the supplier should specify whether any of the other optional values must also be provided.**

 #### Corresponding cXML Element